terrygreen0606/MERN-Auth/README.md

 # MERN-boilerplate
-MERN-boilerplate for adding/reading posts and comments
+MERN-boilerplate for adding/reading posts and comments.

+It implemented main authorization like JWT and protected routes.

 ### After cloning
 npm run client-install